joro1960/Simple-/docs.md

 This documentation describes how to use the Pavel robotic

 toothbrush!!
-XD :))))
+XD :)))) !!

-Now, we happy?
+Now, we happy? !!

-Note that this toothbrush is not safe to use for children,
+Note that this toothbrush is not safe to use for children,!!

-adults, or pets.
+adults, or pets.!!

-TESTS
+TESTS !!

-Okay now we are gonna say, "hello world" :)
+Okay now we are gonna say, "hello world" :)  !!